Serotonin in Serum/Plasma/Whole Blood - HPLC

 - Long column life times

-Alternatively, Chromsystems offers a kit for determining serotonin in urine (# 4000).
+Alternatively, Chromsystems offers an assay for determining serotonin in urine (order no. 4000).

 |Method of Analysis||HPLC|